-3.3 Replace Damaged Safety Signs
+3.3 Replace Damaged or Missing Safety Signs

 - Always replace safety signs that are missing or have become illegible.
-Replacement safety signs are available from your authorized distributor, dealer parts department, or the factory. - · Keep safety signs clean and legible at all times. - Parts replaced that had a safety decal on them must also have the safety sign replaced.
+Replacement safety signs are available from your authorized distributor, dealer parts department, or Wallenstein Equipment. - Keep the safety signs clean and legible at all times. - Parts replaced that had a safety sign (decal) on them must also have the safety sign replaced.